mohamedIOP/Energy-Harvesting-Techniques-for-Internet-of-Things/README.md

 ---

 ## 📚 Literature Review

+Energy harvesting (EH) has emerged as a sustainable power alternative for IoT devices, aiming to replace or complement traditional batteries.
+Studies show that ambient energy sources such as solar, RF, thermal, vibrational, and triboelectric can be used to generate sufficient power for low-energy applications.
+However, literature highlights challenges like low conversion efficiency, intermittent energy availability, and integration issues.
+RF-based energy harvesting, in particular, has been explored using circuits like the Powercast P2110B, which converts RF signals into usable DC power.
+Several works propose optimizing antenna matching, rectification stages, and energy management circuits to improve harvesting efficiency.
+Recent advances also explore hybrid systems and wearable sensors powered solely by ambient sources, enabling real-time, battery-free monitoring solutions.

 ### Online Sources:
 [6] Optimizing IoT Energy Efficiency with Deep Learning: A Case for Solar-Powered Systems [2025] Authors: Steve Smith, Nisar Ahmad.